SRGSSR/pillarbox-documentation/Specifications/monitoring.md

 Some remarks:

-- The `url` should describe as closely as possible the content currently being played, down to media playlists or segment URLs, provided this information is available.
+- The `url` should describe the content currently being played as closely as possible, down to media playlists or segment URLs, provided this information is available.
 - The `playback_duration` must be measured in wall-clock time, independently of playback speed adjustments.
 - For DVR streams the `player_position` must represent the distance from the live edge (0 for streams).